 Pozole is a hearty, spicy, satisfying Mexican soup.
 It is said to be a hangover cure, which I cannot confirm, but it is certainly a special occasion dish and is often served on Christmas and New Year's.
 There are three varieties most commonly served: rojo, verde y blanco.
-Traditionally pozole is made with pork shank, trotters and shoulder, but of course, this will no longer work for us, so I have created this jackfruit vegan pozole rojo recipe just for you.
+Traditionally pozole is made with pork shank, trotters, and shoulder, but of course, this will no longer work for us, so I have created this jackfruit vegan pozole rojo recipe just for you.

 One year I decided I was going to see what the big deal was, and I waited until the kitchen was empty.
 Then I went over to the pot and grabbed the ginormous ladle.
 I gave the whole thing a stir and almost fainted and threw up all over myself at the same time!
 (I must have been about 8 yrs. old.)
-When I stirred the pot a couple of pork trotters rose up to surface and I swear I saw a pig snout, but I might of imagined that.
+When I stirred the pot a couple of pork trotters rose up to the surface and I swear I saw a pig snout, but I might have imagined that.
 After that, it took me years to give pozole a try, but I eventually became one of those salivating adults waiting for the pozole to be done each Christmas.

 Now that I no longer eat meat it was only natural that I made a vegan version of this dish.
-Originally, I was going to make this with mushrooms instead of jackfruit, since I know jackfruit is not easily accesible to many.
+Originally, I was going to make this with mushrooms instead of jackfruit, since I know jackfruit is not easily accessible to many.
 However, when I went to the grocery store I discovered that here in Hawaii button mushrooms are $8.00 a pound!
 I quickly decided instead to pay about $5 for two cans of green jackfruit.
 I am so happy with the result and I know you will be too.
 It is just as I remember it, so deeply satisfying.

 The Recipe: Jackfruit Vegan Pozole Rojo